What is gastroscopy or esophagogastroduodenoscopy or EGD?

-Esophagogastroduodenoscopy (EGD) is a diagnostic procedure that allows doctors to examine the lining of the esophagus, stomach, and duodenum (i.e., the upper gastrointestinal or GI tract) using an endoscope.
+Gastroscopy or sophagogastroduodenoscopy (EGD) is an endoscopic procedure that allows gastroenterologists to examine the lining of the esophagus, stomach, and duodenum (i.e., the upper gastrointestinal or GI tract) using an endoscope.
 An endoscope is a flexible tube with a camera and a light at the end that is inserted through the mouth into the digestive tract.
-EGD can help diagnose various conditions affecting the upper gastrointestinal tract, including ulcers, gastritis, esophagitis, hiatal hernia, and Barrett’s esophagus.
+Gastroscopy or EGD can help diagnose various conditions affecting the upper gastrointestinal tract, including ulcers, gastritis, esophagitis, hiatal hernia, and Barrett’s esophagus.

-What are the most frequent questions patients have on esophagogastroduodenoscopy?
+What are the most frequent questions patients have about gastroscopy (EGD)?

 - Gastrointestinal Bleeding: EGD can help locate the source of gastrointestinal bleeding and sometimes even stop the bleeding by cauterizing the bleeding vessel or injecting medications.